 What is proactive care?

-Proactive care is personalized healthcare that makes problem prevention second nature for care teams and encourages patients to take more control of their own care and their sensitive data.
+Proactive care is personalized healthcare that makes problem and disease prevention second nature for care teams and encourages patients to take more control of their own care and their sensitive data.

 If practiced correctly, proactive care can enable whole-person care by tracking lifestyle changes, encouraging self-monitoring and sensitive data sharing, as well as scheduling outpatient visits and follow-up lab tests.
 This trust-generating communication fosters more productive outpatient visits and fruitful wellness checks.
 It allows care teams to anticipate red flags and intervene to prevent critical issues.
 This personalized healthcare promotes lifetime patient retention.

-How does proactive care differ from reactive care?
+How does a proactive care approach differ from reactive care?

 Every year, Americans spend about $3 trillion on healthcare—the majority of which goes into treating lifetime chronic conditions like diabetes, heart disease, COPD, and mental health disorders (which often require additional charges at home, depending on how well patients tend to their own care).
 That’s almost twice as much as other developed nations.